 What do I want them to do?
 Have a rummage around my website / give me a project.

 *What’s the USP?
-Ideas, Copywriting and Art Direction all in one neat package.
+Ideas, Copywriting and with an Art Director’s eye, all in one neat package.

 Tone of voice.
 Fun, but intelligent (just like me).